Healthy Homes Assessment Frasertown

 Draught Stopping Frasertown

-If you can feel external air coming in or an unobstructed draught coming from a crack or a gap, then it’s likely a crack or hole which requirements sealing in somehow.
-Cracks or gaps with large gaps must be permanently stopped.
-Cracks that are greater than 3mm and allow air to enter or exit into your home need to be sealed.
-For instance, if an open fireplace isn’t used it may cause draughts and should be shut off.
-Landlords and property managers are accountable for ensuring such draughts are eliminated in the maximum extent imaginable.
+If you can feel external air coming in or an unobstructed draught coming from a gap or hole that is, it is probably a gap or hole which requirements sealing in any way.
+Large gaps and cracks should be stopped permanently.
+The gaps that exceed 3mm that let air into or out into your home need seals.
+For instance, if an open fireplace isn’t being used, it may cause draughts and should be sealed from.
+Landlords and property managers are responsible for making sure that these draughts are stopped as much as imaginable.

-You don’t require to cover up holes or gaps which are part of the building.
-For instance, small gaps around windows and doors could be necessary to allow for movement within the structure as the house heats and cools, in order to let them be closed and opened instead of than sticking.
-We will test all windows and doors in an Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps in the building.
+For instance, small gaps around doors and windows could be required to allow movement of the building as the household warms and cools in order to let them be closed and opened instead of than being stuck.
+We will test every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections